 - Optional (for a more “oaty” appearance) – Add an egg wash to the top of the dough in the bread pan (right before you place the bread pan in the oven) and sprinkle some oat flakes on the “sticky” egg wash.

-- Place the bread pan in the (preheated) oven to bake at 350 F for 37-42 minutes.
+- Place the bread pan in the (preheated) oven to bake at 350 F (177 C) for 37-42 minutes.
 Wear oven mitts when dealing with a hot oven.
 Place the bread pan in the middle of the oven.

 - Rotate the bread pan in the oven after 15-20 minutes (in order to ensure an even browning of the bread).